semrush/intergalactic/website/docs/components/breadcrumbs/breadcrumbs.md

 @## Long links truncation

-If there is not enough place for the breadcrumbs (screen is too small or the text is too long), the last item is collapsed into `ellipsis`.
+If there isn’t enough place for the breadcrumbs (screen is too small or the text is too long), the last item is collapsed into `ellipsis`.

 ![](static/ellipsis.png)

 @## Interaction

 ![](static/hover.png)

+@table-caption Breadcrumbs states

 | State  | Styles                                                                                    |
 | ------ | ----------------------------------------------------------------------------------------- |